grycap/minicon/doc/minidock.md

 ### 2.2 From sources

-**minicon** are a set of bash scripts.
+**minidock** is a bash script that runs the other applications in the _minicon_ package, to analyze the docker containers.
 So you just simply need to have a working linux with bash and the other dependencies installed and get the code:

 ```bash
 $ git clone https://github.com/grycap/minicon
 ```

-In that folder you'll have the **minicon**, **minidock** and other applications.
-The commands in the _minicon_ distribution must be in the PATH.
+In that folder you'll have the **minidock** application.
+Then the commands in the _minicon_ distribution must be in the PATH.
 So I would suggest to put it in the _/opt_ folder and set the proper PATH var.
 Otherwise leave it in a folder of your choice and set the PATH variable:

 ```bash
 $ mv minicon /opt